aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 1. Click the **New execution** button to start a new execution

-1. Here you specify the input data passed into the AWS Step Functions State machine to process.
+1. Here you specify the input data passed into the AWS Step Functions state machine to process.
 You can specify an unique ID in the "execution id" field on the top, or leave it blank (if left blank, one unique ID will be automatically generated for you).
 For the input data, type in the follow JSON.
 Make sure to substitute the `s3Bucket` and `userId` field with your own values.

 	For `s3Bucket` field, look in the **Outputs** section of the `wildrydes-step-module-resources` stack for `RiderPhotoS3Bucket`.
 Use that value in the JSON below: